 For projects anticipated to be delivered using the design-build or design-sequencing contracting method, the construction phase may include costs for design and right-of-way.
 The cost of each project phase will be listed in the ATP no earlier than in the fiscal year in which the particular project phase can be implemented.

-Projects from prior cycles that are found to not meet Project Study Report (PSR) equivalency will be required to take corrective action prior to allocation of funds.
+Implementing agencies with projects programmed from prior cycles that do not meet Project Study Report (PSR) equivalency requirements will be required to take corrective action prior to the allocation of funds.

-23. Performance Metrics
+24. Performance Metrics